 "We have been respectful during this summit process,” the statement said.
 “Now we must speak out.
 Kim and his evil regime are responsible for the death of our son Otto.
 Kim and his evil regime are responsible for unimaginable cruelty and inhumanity.
 No excuses or lavish praise can change that.”

-Warmbier after he returned to the U.S. in a comatose state last June following in North Korea.
+Warmbier died shortly after he returned to the U.S. in a comatose state last June following 17 months of imprisonment in North Korea.
 He was arrested while visiting North Korea with a tour company in January 2016 and accused of attempting to steal a political banner from a staff-only area in a Pyongyang hotel.
 He was then sentenced to 15 years of hard labor following an hour-long trial in front of the country’s Supreme Court in March 2016.

 “Otto’s death was a brutal and senseless tragedy,” University spokesperson Anthony de Bruyn said in an email to The Cavalier Daily.
 “Our thoughts remain with his family and friends.”